-Automobile insurance is a insurance that, at a minimum pays for damages you cause while driving.
+Automobile insurance at a minimum pays for damages (up to your chosen limits) you cause while driving.
 Depending on the level of insurance you have, it might also pay for damage to your own car, damage to other property and medical bills for you and passengers in your car and other cars.

 How does it work?

-Auto insurance covers the party that is at fault in an accident, although certain types of insurance may pay for some things even if you weren’t at fault.
-If you are involved in an accident you must contact your insurer and start a claim.
-The insurer will investigate and then pay if it is obligated to, minus whatever deductible amount you are responsible for.
+Auto insurance covers the party that is at fault in an accident, although your insurance may pay for damages even if you weren’t at fault.
+This generally occurs when you have an accident with an uninsured or underinsured driver.
+If you are involved in an accident you must contact your insurer and open a claim.
+The insurer will investigate and then pay if it is obligated to, subject to the deductible amount you chose when purchasing your policy.

-The major benefit of car insurance is that you have financial coverage in case you cause an accident and won’t have to pay costs out of pocket.
-Another advantage of having insurance is that in most states you can’t register your car without it.
+The major benefit of car insurance is that you have financial coverage in case you cause an accident and may not have to pay costs out of pocket.
+Most states require drivers to attest they have valid insurance in order to register their vehicle.